Menu

 • Don't take other people at face value - they may not be what they seem.

-• Never arrange to meet someone you've only ever previously met on the Internet without first telling your parents, getting their permission and taking a responsible adult with you.
+• Never arrange to meet someone you've only ever previously met online without first telling your parents/carers, getting their permission and taking a responsible adult with you.
 The first meeting should always be in a public place.

 • Always stay in public areas of chatrooms where there are other people around.